The United States: the land of cultural diversity

 As you can see, there are many distinct cultural divisions within the United States.
 Keep this in mind when meeting Americans, as one American may have a vastly different cultural background and upbringing to another.
 While other countries may be smaller and more unified in their lifestyle, beliefs and values, the United States embraces the cultural diversity of its people.
 In fact, 58% of Americans believe that increased diversity makes their country a better place (Pew Research Center).
 That is 22% higher than any of the other 10 countries in the survey.
 Cultural diversity, along with a shared love for the country they call home, is the essence brings Americans together.

 Brad was born and raised in Cleveland, Ohio.
 He is in his third year studying marketing at The Ohio State University.
 After graduation, he plans to pursue a career in marketing – specifically in branding or graphic design.
-He also plays organ and piano in a rock & roll band called the Vital Organs.
+He also plays in a rock & roll band.